Epersea/freelancer_helper_rails/README.md

 Finally, I have created **tests** for the User model and the User, Session and MySummary controllers, as well as system tests covering the users and sessions functionality.

 ### 3. CLIENTS
 The third slice of the app covers **client functionality**.
-A user can add information about a client (name, hours worked and amount billed) and the app will calculate the rate per hour for that particular client.
+A user can add a new client introducing its name.
+They can also add information about projects completed for this client (see 4 below), that will be used to calculate the total number of hours worked, amount billed and rate per hour.
 Clients are stored in the database and the user can check them individually or see a summary of all their clients.

 Client information is also displayed at **My Summary** page.
 If the user has provided information about rates, they will also see a brief message depending on their client rates being above or below their goal rate.

 Some areas of note about this functionality:
 - I defined a **Client model**.
 A client `belongs_to` a user, and a user `has_many` clients.
-As in the case of Rate models, we have to perform a rate calculation, which is handled with a `before_save` callback.
 - The **Client controller** handles the standard actions.
 I have included some logic to prevent a user from creating a client with the same name twice.
 - I have also created the corresponding **Client views**, with partials for `_client` and `_form`.
 - In order to display client information, I have edited **My Summary controller and view**.
 Now, the controller fetches the client info to display and determines the message to display based on a rate evaluation.